 Oatmeal mixed with some water into a paste is an excellent way to treat scaling skin and itchy red skin.
 Simply make a simple paste of oatmeal and water and apply to the areas where your psoriasis is located.
 You can also find many great oatmeal creams on the market today.

 It can become gummy and thick when added to water and you may find that it clogs your tub.
-Simply pour one half cup into the cheese cloth and tie it shut.
+Simply pour one-half cup into the cheesecloth and tie it shut.
 Then toss it in when you fill your bath.
-Use the tied oatmeal in the cheese cloth to rub on skin while soaking for extra benefits.
+Use the tied oatmeal in the cheesecloth to rub on the skin while soaking for extra benefits.
 Then simply squeeze the water out and toss it out.

-Found in both supplemental form as well as powdered that can be added in to your foods.
+Found in both supplemental forms as well as powdered that can be added into your foods.
 You can find it in both your grocery store as well as health food stores.
 Added to foods you should find relief in a short amount of time with this remedy.

 Tea Tree Oil